albar965/littlenavmap-manual/src/en/ONLINENETWORKS.rst

-       The circles do not represent the real airspaces and are only used to indicate the presence of an active center, tower, ground or other position.** See next chapter how to assign airspace boundaries to a center.
+       The circles do not represent the real airspaces and are only used to indicate the presence of an active center, tower, ground or other position.
+See below how to assign airspace boundaries to a center.

 Detailed information for online centers/airspaces is shown on :doc:`INFO`.